 If you run the test cases independently and accumulate all the coverage results, you can determine if your model adheres to the modified condition and decision coverage standard.
-For more information about the DO-178C/DO-331 standard, see DO-178C/DO-331 Checks (Simulink Check).
+For more information about the DO-178C/DO-331 standard, see Model Advisor Checks for DO-178C/DO-331 Industry Standards (Simulink Check).

 Use this metric to calculate the cyclomatic complexity of the model.
 Cyclomatic complexity is a measure of the structural complexity of a model.
-It approximates the McCabe complexity measure for code generated from the model.
-The McCabe complexity measure is slightly higher on the generated code due to code features that this analysis does not consider, such as consolidated logic and error checks.
+The complexity measure for the model can be different than the generated code due to code features that this analysis does not consider, such as consolidated logic and error checks.

 To compute the cyclomatic complexity of an object (such as a block, chart, or state), model coverage uses the following formula:

 N is the number of decision points that the object represents and on is the number of outcomes for the nth decision point.
 The calculation considers a vectorized operation or a Multiport switch block as a single decision point.
 The tool adds 1 to the complexity number for atomic subsystems and Stateflow charts.

 For an example of cyclomatic complexity data in a model coverage report, see Cyclomatic Complexity in the Model Coverage Report.
 For more information about cyclomatic complexity for code, see Cyclomatic Complexity.